Christmas time is here

 Cover me oh Lord with the humility of the manger – make me malleable in your arms and ready to receive the true Christmas gift, the birth of your son.”

-Christmastime can sadly turn into a toxic holiday with chemical exposures from toys, candles, decorations and Christmas trees.
-For the purpose of this post I will zone into one area, Christmas trees.
+Christmastime can sadly turn into a toxic holiday with chemical exposures from toys, candles, decorations, and moldy Christmas trees.
+For the purpose of this post, I will zone into one area, Christmas trees.

 The Christmas Tree Dilemma – Fake Or Real